liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 2. Open intermediate.java, hit run.
 Follow Console prompts to simulate errors.
 3. Open Client.java, hit run.
 4. Follow Prompts in console.
 	i.
-If the server is on another computer enter "n" else enter "y"
+If the server is on another computer enter "n", else enter "y"
-			1. If no is selected enter the IP address of the server in the format X.X.X.X where x can be 1-3 digits long ex.
-125.733.6.56
+			1. If no is selected enter the IP address of the server in the format X.X.X.X ex.
+125.33.6.56
-			2. If you do not know the IP address of the server go onto the server computer and Google "get my ip".
-It will be the first result
+			2. If you do not know the IP address of the server go onto the server computer and Google "my ip"
 	i.
-Choose (t)est to turn on test mode. ii.
+Choose (t)est to turn on test mode (it is important to do this after the intermediate server has been set up, and it must be done once per error simulated) ii.
 Choose (v)erbose mode to turn off verbose mode if you don't want detailed print statements about received and sent data packets. iii.
 Choose (r)ead or (w)rite.
 5. Enter file name to start transfer.